p-martinho/Enumeration/README.md

 var communicationTypesCount = CommunicationType.GetMembers().Count(); // returns 3
 ```

-The list of possible enumerations is a `Lazy` object behind the scene and it is evaluated only if needed.
+The list of possible enumerations is a `Lazy` object behind the scene, and it is evaluated only if needed.

 ### GetValues